 If you agree with this policy, please pass this word to everyone you know.
 Coke doesn't have the right to rewrite the Pledge Of Allegiance!!
 If you do not agree, just erase or delete this message.

-Origins: Although there once was at least some element of truth to the item quoted above, the information it contains is long outdated and never had anything to do with Pepsi or Coca-Cola.
-Neither soda company is producing, or has ever produced, redesigned cans bearing any portion of the Pledge of Allegiance or an image of the Empire State Building.
-This issue concerns a special patriotic can design briefly produced by Dr Pepper back in November 2001, a can which was marketed for a limited time and has been off store shelves since February 2002.
+Origins: Although there once was at least some element of truth to the item quoted above about the omission of the words "under God" from the Pledge of Allegiance, the information it contains is long outdated and never had anything to do with Pepsi or Coca-Cola.
+Neither of those companies is producing, or has it ever produced, redesigned cans bearing any portion of the Pledge of Allegiance or an image of the Empire State Building.
+This issue concerns a special patriotic can design briefly produced by Dr Pepper back in November 2001, a can which was marketed for a limited time and has been off store shelves for well over a decade (since February 2002).

 The brouhaha began in mid-November 2001, when the Dr Pepper soft drink company, in response to the terrorist attacks on America a few months earlier, introduced a new can design featuring the Statue of Liberty with the words "ONE NATION ...
 INDIVISIBLE" from the Pledge of Allegiance displayed above it: